-Hypothyroidism (underactive thyroid gland) is the term used to describe a condition in which there is a reduced level of thyroid hormone (thyroxine) in the body.
+If you have an underactive thyroid gland, the condition is called hypothyroidism.
+In hypothyroidism, there is a reduced level of thyroid hormone (thyroxine) in the body.
 This can cause various symptoms, the most common being: tiredness, weight gain, constipation, aches, dry skin, lifeless hair and feeling cold.
-Treatment is usually easy by taking a tablet each day to replace the missing thyroxine.
-Treatment usually works well and symptoms usually go.

 What is hypothyroidism?

 Hypothyroidism results from the thyroid gland being unable to make enough thyroxine, which causes many of the body's functions to slow down.
-Hypothyroidism may also occur if there is not enough thyroid gland left to make thyroxine - eg, after surgical removal or injury.
+Hypothyroidism may also occur if there is not enough thyroid gland left to make thyroxine - for example, after surgical removal or injury.

 (In contrast, if you have hyperthyroidism, you make too much thyroxine.
 This causes many of the body's functions to speed up.)